 Skip to content

-Lab E1 - Customize Copilot by building a declarative agent
+Lab E1 - First declarative agent

 In this lab, you'll build a simple declarative agent using Teams Toolkit for Visual Studio Code.
 Your agent is designed to give you a fun and educational break from work by helping you explore cities across the globe.
 It presents abstract clues for you to guess a city, with fewer points awarded the more clues you use.
 At the end, your final score will be revealed.